 Tips for Buying Shoes for Toddlers and Preschoolers

 When buying shoes for toddlers and preschoolers, fit, shoe size, and flexibility are important.
 So are ease of putting on and comfort.
 Read all the how-to’s for picking out the best pair of shoes for your little one.

 The first criteria, right off the bat, is the shoe material.
 The child’s age can definitely play a factor in this.
 Toddlers need shoes to be lightweight and flexible; more comfortable walkers can have shoes with grip.
 Preschoolers need shoes that are sturdy, but still flexible.
 You should easily be able to “fold” the shoe in half or twist the toe.

-Buying too stiff or supportive of shoes won’t allow the toddler’s feet muscles to do their work.
-They should still be protective but flexible.
+Buying too stiff of a toddler sneaker with a rubber sole won’t allow the toddler’s feet muscles to do their work.
+They should still be protective but have a flexible sole.

 What to Actually Look for

 The shoes should be flexible and fully attached and shouldn’t go over the ankle or elevate the heel.
 The sole needs to bend with the foot (so your preschooler’s feet can do their job) and overall, they should be comfortable.